jifang/xiaomivr/README.md

 `vrapi_GetCurrentInputState()` gets value 0 for `remoteInputState` when back/home is clicked

 ## Quick Setup ##
-1. Use the demo scene `360ViewController` from Xiaomi SDK
+1. For Xiaomi headset, use the demo scene `360ViewController` from Xiaomi Unity SDK For Oculus Go/Gear VR, use the demo scene `GearVrControllerTest` from Oculus Unity SDK
 2. Clone this repo
 3. Copy the following aar libraries into the Unity project
  	* `UnitySDK/Assets/Plugins/VrSound.aar`